apasccon/SearchTextField/README.md

 mySearchTextField.highlightAttributes = [NSBackgroundColorAttributeName: UIColor.yellowColor(), NSFontAttributeName:UIFont.boldSystemFontOfSize(12)]

 // Handle what happens when the user picks an item.
-By default the title is set to the text field mySearchTextField.itemSelectionHandler = {item, itemPosition in
+By default the title is set to the text field mySearchTextField.itemSelectionHandler = { filteredResults, itemPosition in
+    // Just in case you need the item position let item = filteredResults[itemPosition]

     mySearchTextField.text = item.title
 }

+// Start visible, showing the list of results without typing.
+By default it's disabled countryTextField.startVisible = true

 /**
 * Update data source when the user stops typing.